aurelioo29/Diabetes-Prediction-App/README.md

-# Diabetes Prediction for Female Patients
+# 🩺 **Diabetes Prediction for Female Patients** 💻

-## Overview
+## 🌟 Overview

-This project is a web application designed to predict diabetes in female patients using machine learning.
+This project is a **web application** designed to predict **diabetes** in female patients using **machine learning**.
 The application allows users to input various health attributes and receive a prediction on whether the patient has diabetes.
+The goal is to provide early detection and awareness. 🤖💡

-## Setup and Installation
+## 🚀 Setup and Installation

 1. **Clone the repository**: